As an Amazon Associate we earn from qualifying purchases.

 The book focuses on the actionable aspects of leadership, including how to assemble the best teams – and then motivate them.
 Grove also illustrates his points through the use of common real-world scenarios, enabling readers to be well prepared for the most common challenges of management.

-‘Turn the Ship Around!: A True Story of Turning Followers into Leaders’ (L David Marquet)
+‘Turn the Ship Around!’
+(L David Marquet)

 Written by a former captain of a nuclear submarine, Turn the Ship Around! explores how you can improve your organisation by empowering other leaders.